-Besides the community centres, satellite centres (smaller versions of community centres providing only some services) and mobile units also offer protection services based on identified needs in underserved or remote locations.
-The latter respond flexibly to population movements and increase outreach to the most vulnerable populations who do not have easy access to the community or satellite centres.
+Besides the community centres, mobile units also offer protection services based on identified needs in underserved or remote locations.
+These respond flexibly to population movements and increase outreach to the most vulnerable populations who do not have easy access to the community centres.

-The community and satellite centres are supported by a network of outreach volunteers.
-The outreach volunteers selected from the IDP and affected communities, are the first responders and assist those in need in a timely manner.
-They inform communities of the services available, identify needs, provide initial support and refer cases to community centres for further assistance.
+The community centres are supported by a network of outreach volunteers.
+The outreach volunteers play a fundamental and active role in building trust between UNHCR and the communities.
+They inform communities about the services available in the community centres, identify community needs, provide first response, and refer cases to the community centres for other services providers for further intervention.

-As of January 2024, UNHCR is supporting 117 community and satellite centres and 115 mobile units in all 14 governorates of the country and engages 2,500 outreach volunteers to strengthen its protection activities.
+As of September 2024, UNHCR is supporting 114 community centres and 113 mobile units in all 14 governorates of the country and engaging some 2,210 community outreach volunteers to strengthen its protection activities.

 For refugees and asylum-seekers, UNHCR conducts refugee status determination, registration, and resettlement, when applicable.
-Some refugees and asylum seekers may also benefit from additional protection services such as multi-purpose cash grants and scholarships for students.
+Some refugees and asylum-seekers may also benefit from additional protection services such as multi-purpose cash assistance and scholarships for students.

 Cash-Based Interventions